senseexcel/senseexcel/README.md

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.

-Best practice is to create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x
+Best practice: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x

 ###  5.3 New Sense Excel Installation